openzero-team/vitrage-demo/README.md

-# Create VM with ubuntu cloud images and uvtool
+# Create VM for vitrage function demonstration

 In host